artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 Create a transfer
 -----------------

 Open your Archivematica dashboard and sign in with your username and password.
 Please note that if this is your first time logging in to a newly installed instance of Archivematica, you will see a form that allows you to register your repository in order to get updates to the format policy registry.
-See the :ref:`User manual - Format Policy Registry (FPR) <fpr>` and the :ref:`Administrator manual - Format Policy Registry (FPR) <fpr:index>`.
+See the :ref:`Preservation Planning <preservation-planning>` documentation for more information.

 #.
 In the transfer tab, select your transfer type in the dropdown menu.
 Types include Standard, Unzipped Bag, Zipped Bag, DSpace, maildir and Disk Image.